Membership and Class Registration for 2021-2022

 - Review your shopping cart contents and total fees and adjust as needed by clicking on the Shopping Cart Total value.

-- When you’re ready, follow the prompts to checkout.
+- When you are ready, follow the prompts to go to the checkout page.

 - Items in your shopping cart are checked for consistency – you may find warnings that need to be acknowledged.
 If there is an error that needs your correction, use your browser page back function to return to the previous page where you can adjust the contents of your cart.

-- Enter or update your contact and other information, and place your order.
+- Enter or update your contact and other information on the checkout page and place your order using the button at the bottom of the form.

-- You will receive an email acknowledging your requests.
+- You will receive an email acknowledging your order with a confirmation message asking for payment.

-- Wait until you receive confirmation of your band program selections before you pay.
-You may then pay by the method you selected (eTransfer or cheque)
+- You may then pay by the method you selected (eTransfer or cheque).

-- Once your payment has been received and processed you will get a final “order completed” email.
+- Once your payment has been received and processed you will get a final “order completed” email and gain access to Member or Class materials needed for participation.

 In the checkout process you are providing the contact and related information that will be used to create or update the NHBT membership records and to generate the class lists.